The Players Championship

 The Players Championship (commonly known as simply The Players, stylized by the PGA Tour as THE PLAYERS Championship) is an annual golf tournament on the PGA Tour and is the tour's flagship event.
 Originally known as the Tournament Players Championship, it began in 1974.
 The Players Championship at one point offered the highest purse of any tournament in golf (from $12.5 million in 2019 up to $25 million in 2023).
 The field usually includes the top 50 players in the world rankings, but, unlike the major championships, it is owned by the PGA Tour and not an official event on other tours.

-Despite not being a major, it has been promoted as such by the tour, dubbed the fifth major, and is often regarded as the next most prestigious tournament in golf.
+Despite not being a major, it has been promoted as such by the tour, dubbed the "fifth major", and is often regarded as the next most prestigious tournament in golf.
 This is because of the characteristics it shares with the majors, such as the high class field, challenging course conditions, and its large purse.
 It also has a renowned host course in Ponte Vedra Beach, Florida (the TPC at Sawgrass Stadium Course at which the tournament has been played since 1982, home of the iconic par-3 No. 17 "Island Green").

 Format

 As of 2023, the victor receives $4.5 million, the winner's share (18%) of the largest purse in golf ($25 million), and receives 80 points towards his world ranking, the largest share aside from the majors, for which winners earn 100 points.
 For comparison, the winners of other leading tournaments receive between 65 and 70 points.

 The winner also receives a five-year exemption on the PGA Tour (formerly ten years), a three-year invitation to the Masters Tournament, and three-year exemptions for the U.S. Open, The Open Championship, and the PGA Championship.
-The winner earns 600 FedEx Cup points, if a PGA Tour member.
+The winner earns 750 FedEx Cup points, the same amount of points a winner earns in a major championship, if a PGA Tour member.

 Field

-The field comprises 144 players who constitute:
+The field comprises 120 players who constitute: